rhyben94/UCF_TA2_AC/README.md

 ## Frequency of Measurement

-Player profile messages will be published at a single instance in response to survey responses being published on the message bus.
+Player profile messages will be published in response to updates to any data used by the player profiles.
+For example, when survey responses are published on the message bus, or when the competency test data is published on the bus.

 ## Generating Assessments and Potential Applications